Harris Farm expands to Queensland

 “We are incredibly excited to be opening at this site because Harris Farm used to own it 30 years ago, before handing it over to Carlo and Susan,” says Harris Farm Markets co-CEO Tristan Harris, one of the three Harris sons who now run the company after their parents, David and Cathy Harris, retired.
 “It’s a full-circle story and we are thrilled that Carlo and Susan are staying on as our managers at Clayfield, along with as many staff as possible.”

-The two Brisbane stores will offer produce from more than 300 Queensland growers and producers, including organic milk from Barambah, My Berries from Caboolture, Brisbane’s Roza’s Gourmet sauces and organic chicken from Hobbs Family Farms in Pittsworth.
-In addition, the two stores combined will employ more than 200 staff – which will bring a welcome injection to the local economy.
+The two Brisbane stores will offer produce from more than 300 Queensland growers and producers.
+You can find organic milk from Barambah, My Berries from Caboolture, Brisbane’s Roza’s Gourmet sauces and organic chicken from Hobbs Family Farms in Pittsworth.
+In addition, the two stores combined will employ more than 200 staff.
+This will bring a welcome injection to the local economy.

-“The Clayfield store will be home to the best in fruit and vegetables, including a tomato shed, organic produce section and a leaderboard of Queensland strawberries and mangoes, as well as a gourmet grocery section of boutique local products, an extensive deli and offering of more than 200 cheeses, a bakery section with the best breads from sourdough to brioche, and a premium meat selection,” Harris says.
+“The Clayfield store will be home to the best in fruit and vegetables, including a tomato shed, organic produce section and a leaderboard of Queensland strawberries and mangoes,” Harris says.
+“There’s also a gourmet grocery section of boutique local products, an extensive deli, more than 200 cheeses, a bakery section with the best breads from sourdough to brioche, and a premium meat selection

-“It will be a flavour-filled showcase of Queensland and Australian produce under one roof, and we can’t wait to open in a city that values their fresh fruit, vegetables and food stories so highly.
-Queensland is famed for the richness and range of produce grown across the state, and to be able to work with so many wonderful producers is one of our dreams.”
+“It will be a flavour-filled showcase of Queensland and Australian produce under one roof.
+We can’t wait to open in a city that values their fresh fruit, vegetables and food stories so highly.
+Queensland is famed for the richness and range of produce grown across the state.
+To be able to work with so many wonderful producers is one of our dreams.”

-The Clayfield store will undergo a rebuild, redesign and changeover, before opening in mid-December as Harris Farm Markets Clayfield.
-In May next year, the flagship Harris Farm Markets will open in the exciting West Village development at West End.
-Harris Farm Markets will take over part of the Peters Ice Cream building, built in the 1920s by the American migrant, Fred Peters.
+The Clayfield store will undergo a rebuild and redesign before opening in mid-December as Harris Farm Markets Clayfield.
+In May next year, the flagship Harris Farm Markets will open in the West Village development at West End.
+Harris Farm Markets will take over part of the Peters Ice Cream building.
+This was built in the 1920s by US migrant Fred Peters.